-Kill someone with a shot in the head.‘her third husband had blown his brains out’
+Kill someone with a shot in the head with a firearm.

 - ‘I just think that someone might consider blowing his brains out for ironic humor's sake.’